karlbunnell/vagrant-cassandra-spark/README.md

 test message three
 ```
 Once loaded you can begin typing messages on the console.
 Nothing interesting seems to happen.
 We need to run a consumer that
 pulls messages from the topic.
-You can exit the producer by pressing the <ctrl><c> key combination.
+You can exit the producer by pressing the ctrl-c key combination.
 Run the following command:

 ```